-The answers to these questions will give you a great start to providing the content your prospects need and want.
+The answers to these questions will give you great ideas to start producing content your prospects need and want.

-Just as significant as what you share, is the consistency that you share.
-If you only share content once in a while, randomly, you will not create nearly the same level of authority or trust as a consistent content creator.
-This is why it is so important to have not just a LinkedIn strategy, but also a specific LinkedIn action plan.
+Just as significant as what you share is the consistency of your sharing.
+If you share content only once in a while, randomly, you will fail to create the same level of authority or trust as a consistent content creator will.

-By following the strategy that I have laid out, you can create a LinkedIn lead generation plan which will help to bring in more leads and sales for your business.
+By following the LinkedIn marketing strategy I have laid out in this article, you can create a lead generation plan that will help bring in more leads and sales for your business.

-Each of the five steps consist of the highest leveraging social selling activities on LinkedIn, which will produce consistent and reliable results.
-They are also the most important when building relationships, which has become such a vital part of successful business today.
+Each of the five steps consists of the highest leveraging activities you can do on LinkedIn, producing consistent and reliable results.
+They are also most important when building relationships – a vital part of a successful business today.

-I would like to leave you with two further pieces of advice, or rather share two mistakes which can halt your progress.
-These two critical mistakes include:
+I would like to leave you with two more pieces of advice.

 Mistake #1: Rushing the process and going right into a sales pitch.